Katie Archibald: Track

 Archibald returned to competition at the European Championships winning the omnium and for the third year in a row the pursuit and claimed the silver medal in the elimination race.
 At the Six days of London event, Archibald won eight of the ten races to secure the women's omnium title with 15 points.
 Archibald then returned to Glasgow for the World Cup event, where she partnered Manon Lloyd to win the Madison event, but broke her wrist in an early fall whilst changing with Lloyd.
 Archibald returned from injury to finish second at the Six Days of Berlin, and followed it up by winning four titles at the national championships.
 At the final of the Six Day series in Mallorca, Archibald finished runner up to her team pursuit teammate Elinor Barker.
 Archibald then capped her track season by winning her first individual world title in the Omnium.

 Archibald retained her Individual Pursuit and Omnium titles at the European Championships and was also part of the team that took the silver medal in the team pursuit.

 Archibald was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.

 Archibald was chosen to be part of the UK's cycling squad at the postponed 2020 Tokyo Olympics where she was joined by Elinor Barker, Neah Evans, Laura Kenny and Josie Knight for the endurance races.
 She returned with a silver medal in the Women's team pursuit, but shared the inaugural gold medal in Women's Madison with Laura Kenny.
 In October 2021 Archibald was selected for the European Track cycling championships, winning her 15th and 16th gold medals in the Scratch race and Omnium to become the elite events most successful ever competitor.
 In June 2024, Archibald was ruled out of the upcoming Olympics in Paris.
 Archibald broke two bones in her leg and tore ligaments off the bone after falling over a step in her garden in a “freak accident.”
 She made her return to the track in October at the 2024 UCI Track Cycling World Championships in Denmark.

 At the 2025 UCI Track Cycling World Championships, Archibald finished second in the elimination race.
 She then won the world madison title alongside Maddie Leech.

+At the 2026 European Championships in Konya, Archibald was a member of the British line-up who won the gold medal in the team pursuit.
+The team consisting of Archibald, Morris, Knight and Millie Couzens also set a new world record of 4:02.808 in the final against Germany.
+Later in the championships. she won a silver medal in the madison with Morris.